-One popular NYC program, Love Your Block, a special partnership between NYC Service and Citizens Committee for New York City, provides the opportunity for NYC residents to beautify their neighborhoods while potentially receiving a $1000 grant to assist with transforming one city block.
+One popular NYC program, Love Your Block, a unique partnership between NYC Service and Citizens Committee for New York City, provides the opportunity for NYC residents to beautify their neighborhoods while potentially receiving a $1000 grant to assist with transforming one city block.

 The organization is comprised, of teams of “skilled individuals with know-how and expertise across many fields including community/neighborhood development, workforce development, real estate, industry and sector analysis, design, urban planning, marketing, engineering, financial analysis, and more” who are committed to contributing to NYC’s growth.
 Throwing your professional weight behind your neighborhood is an excellent way to start investing in your community.

 Buy local.
-No, it’s not a gimmicky slogan, but rather a choice to invest your spending dollars in your community.
+No, it’s not a gimmicky slogan; rather a choice to invest your spending dollars in your community.
 As often as possible frequent local independent businesses, get to know the owners, employees and other representatives of the local business scene.
 You will be helping to boost the local economy, which is also in your interest as a community member.
 Made in NYC has a database to help find locally made products in various sectors.

-Volunteering is an awesome way to invest in your community.
-With opportunities ranging from tutoring local high school students and mentoring start-ups to coaching a local basketball team and teaching resident’s financial literacy, you can choose to serve your community in significant ways.
+Volunteering is an excellent way to invest in your community.
+With opportunities ranging from tutoring local high school students and mentoring start-ups to coaching a local basketball team and teaching resident’s financial literacy; you can choose to serve your community in significant ways.

 The New York City Board of Elections is always looking for Poll Workers for local and national elections.
 And, the job pays!
-You’ll need to fill out an application, and, if chosen, attend a paid training and pass a test to become a certified poll worker.
+You’ll need to fill out an application; and, if chosen, attend a paid training and pass a test to become a certified poll worker.